 - If one of the branding objectives is to create public awareness or improve name/product recognition, consider branding outside of the venue as well as public-facing opportunities within the venue.
 Sidewalk clings, street banners, electronic signs/billboards, window clings and vehicle graphics make the public aware of your presence.

 - Hotels, resorts, convention centers, arenas and stadiums are large spaces.
 It’s important to plan for scale and impact.
 Generally, whether it’s a banner, a cling, oversized products or anything else, design to fill the space as much possible.
 Also think about sight lines in crowded foyers and other spaces.
 When feasible, keep essential signage and branding above the heads.

 - Branding can be more than banners, signage or physical structures such as selfie stations.
 It can also be electronic signs, video or graphics monitors, LED walls, gobos/lighting, Augmented Reality or projection/architectural mapping.
 The experience is more than visual.
 Carefully-curated music selections played through a great sounding system creates the feel.
-Click here to see examples of electronic branding, Augmented Reality and projection mapping.
+Check out our portfolio to see examples of electronic branding, Augmented Reality, and projection mapping.

 Make no mistake: Every event is a branding event.
 Unless you are a cheese company, you don’t want to be mistaken for one.
 Events provide opportunities to define, express and experience brands in ways other mediums can’t.
 Event branding is something we believe we do exceptionally well.
 Our clients agree.
 Let us help you design an immersive experience that advances your brand and surpasses the expectations of your audience.